Astigmatism no longer limits your choices for great refractive and surgical outcomes

-Astigmatism can be corrected during cataract surgery in two ways.
-For low levels of astigmatism, it’s common to do a limbal-relaxing excision during the cataract procedure.
+Astigmatism can be corrected during cataract surgery in two ways: For low levels, it’s common to do a limbal-relaxing excision during the cataract procedure.
 This relaxes tension around the cornea and allows it to expand from an oval into a circle.
-For higher levels of astigmatism, a high-quality toric lens can be implanted.
-This lens implant corrects astigmatism very accurately with a non-invasive procedure.
+For higher levels, a high-quality toric lens can be implanted.
+This lens implant is very accurate and performs the correction through a non-invasive procedure.

 Astigmatism can be corrected by three different surgical methods: Limbal Relaxing Incisions (LRIs), Toric IOLs, and LASIK.
-In general, low astigmatism is corrected with a Monofocal IOL and LRI, and high astigmatism is corrected with a Toric IOL and possibly LRI or LASIK.
-Insurance DOES NOT cover the cost of astigmatism surgery.
+In general, low levels are corrected with a Monofocal IOL and LRI, and high levels are corrected with a Toric IOL and possibly LRI or LASIK.
+Insurance DOES NOT cover the cost of these surgeries.

 Limbal Relaxing Incisions (LRI)

-LRI is a procedure which corrects astigmatism by using incisions to relax the tension in the cornea causing it to be out of round.
-Incisions are placed near the junction of the white and colored parts of the eye (the limbus) and effectively convert an oval to a circle, thereby correcting the astigmatism.
+LRI is a procedure which uses incisions to relax the tension in the cornea causing it to be out of round.
+Incisions are placed near the junction of the white and colored parts of the eye (the limbus) and effectively convert an oval to a circle, thereby correcting the irregular shape.
 LRI is one of several procedures Dr. Cavanaugh can combine with cataract surgery as part of a comprehensive vision restoration plan.

 Toric Lens Implants